-Publication Date: October 1, 1996 your records, you may contact your Campus Director.
+- i.
+To inspect and review the student's education records maintained by the College.
+To request to review your records, you may contact your Campus Director.
 The College is not required to provide copies of records unless, for reasons such as great distance, it is impractical for students to review the records at the school.
-Note, there may be fees for copies.

-To request that the College correct educational records which the student believes to be inaccurate or ii. misleading.
+Note, there may be fees for copies. - ii.
+To request that the College correct educational records which the student believes to be inaccurate or misleading.